btorressz/tokenized_real_estate/README.md

 - **DivisionByZero**: Thrown when an attempt is made to divide rent by zero tokens.

   ## Tech Stack
-  Rust, Typescript Anchor, Solana, Solana Playground ide,
+  Rust, Typescript Anchor, Solana, Solana Playground ide

   ## License
  **MIT License**